amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

             - It approximates a contour shape to another shape with less number of vertices depending upon the precision we specify.
 It is an implementation of Douglas-Peucker algorithm.
             - Below, in second image, green line shows the approximated curve for epsilon = 10% of arc length.
 Third image shows the same for epsilon = 1% of the arc length.
 Third argument specifies whether curve is closed or not.
+                - visuals:

                     ![03e_approxPolyDP_Example.jpg](images/03e_approxPolyDP_Example.jpg)

                 - **contour** – is the individual contour we wish to approximate.
                 - **Approximation Accuracy** – Important parameter is determining the accuracy of the approximation.
 Small values give precise-  approximations, large values give more generic approximation.
 A good rule of thumb is less than 5% of the contour perimeter.
                 - **Closed** – a Boolean value that states whether the approximate contour should be open or closed.

+            - Applications:match = cv2.matchShapes(template_contour, c, 1, 0.0)
+                - Visual Pattern Matching - Detecting Car Liciense plate.
+                - Collision avoidance: If the convex hull of a car avoids collision with obstacles then so does the car.
+                - Smallest box: The smallest area rectangle that encloses a polygon

         ```python
               _, contours, hierarchy = cv2.findContours(thresh.copy(), cv2.RETR_LIST, cv2.CHAIN_APPROX_NONE)
               # Iterate through each contour and compute the approx contour